nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 $$n = \left(\frac{z\sigma}{E}\right)^2.$$

 > A student in public administration wants to estimate the mean monthly earnings of city council members in large cities.
-She can tolerate a margin of error of $100 in estimating the mean.
+She can tolerate a margin of error of USD 100 in estimating the mean.
 She would also prefer to report the interval estimate with a 95% level of confidence.
-The student found a report by the Department of Labor that reported a standard deviation of \$1,000.
+The student found a report by the Department of Labor that reported a standard deviation of USD 1,000.
 What is the required sample size?

 Sample size for estimating the population proportion